 • • •

-One or two nights at the Jasmine Cruise is the perfect experience to just unplugged yourself from the city mood.
+One or two nights at the Jasmine Cruise is the perfect experience to unplug yourself from the city.
 The bay is known for its emerald water and thousands of towering limestone islands topped by rainforest.
-During the sailing the light changes continuously.
-From dreamlike cloudy to colorful sunsets.
-It's a must!
+During the sail the light and views change, unlimited photos guaranteed.
+From dreamlike cloudy to colorful sunset.
+You just can't miss it !

 • • •